Klockars' Blacksmith Shop Historical Marker

 Klockars’ Blacksmith Shop was originally established by Fred V. Wilbert in 1912 as the Wilbert Blacksmith Shop.
 Wilbert housed his forge in a two-story, wood-frame industrial building located at 443 Folsom Street.
 At one time, this neighborhood had been the center of the carriage trade in San Francisco.

 As early as the 1860s, San Francisco housed several industrial metal works south of Market Street.
-These businesses made machines and tools for mining, and they also fabricated parts and tools for the construction of railroad cars and ships.
-Wilbert opened his Folsom Street foundry relatively late in the game, only after the 1906 earthquake and fires had destroyed much of the city.
+These businesses made machines and tools for mining, and they also fabricated parts and tools for the construction of railcars and ships.
+Wilbert opened his Folsom Street forge relatively late in the game, only after the 1906 earthquake and fires had destroyed much of the city.

 Edwin A. Klockars (1898 – 1994) joined Wilbert in operating his blacksmith shop beginning in 1928.
 That same year, Klockars had emigrated to San Francisco from Munsmo, Finland.
 In 1938, Klockars took over from Wilbert, independently owning and operating the shop until 1970.
 At that time, ownership was transferred to Klockars' son-in-law, Tony Rosellini, who continued to operate the shop until 2017.
 Rosellini had worked alongside his father-in-law, Ed Klockars, before assuming ownership of the shop.